Billing

 Payment of Fees

-The Wabash College Business Office prepares invoices for the fall semester to be available online by June 15 with payment due on August 1, and on November 15 for the spring semester with payment due on December 31.
+The Wabash College Business Office prepares invoices for the fall semester to be available online by June 15 with payment due on August 1, and by November 20 for the spring semester with payment due on December 31.
 Students may view their invoice online at webservice.wabash.edu/Student.
 Students may give access (we call this "person proxy") to their invoice to parents or other interested parties at webservice.wabash.edu/Student.

 Students are required to confirm registration by August 1 for the fall semester and December 31 for the spring semester.
-Registration is considered confirmed when a student is in good standing with the Business Office – meaning he has a paid tuition invoice or has a satisfactory payment arrangement established, including having all financial aid in place.
+Registration is considered confirmed when a student is in good standing with the Business Office – meaning he has a paid tuition invoice or has a satisfactory payment arrangement established with the Business Office, including having all financial aid in place.
 Students who fail to confirm registration by these dates will have their registrations cancelled from all classes for the applicable semester.

 For the convenience of those persons who prefer to pay the fees in monthly installments, the College offers 4 and 5-month payment plans each semester with a fee of $35 per semester.
 After July 1, students and families may enroll in a payment plan on the Student Finance tab on Wabash Self-Service.
 Students with current payment plans will not be charged late fees or interest.